sjtu-rr-homework-2019fall/Ceph-insight/Network.md

     Network controllers were originally implemented as expansion cards that plugged into a computer bus.
 The low cost and ubiquity of the Ethernet standard means that most new computers have a network interface controller built into the motherboard.

      A separate network card is typically no longer required unless additional independent network connections are needed or some non-Ethernet type of network is used.
-A general trend in computer hardware is towards [integrating the various components of systems on a chip](https://en.wikipedia.org/wiki/System_on_a_chip), and this is also applied to network interface cards.
+A general trend in computer hardware is towards integrating the various components of systems on a chip, and this is also applied to network interface cards.

   - #### Performance and advanced functionality

-    The NIC may distribute incoming traffic between the receive queues using a [hash function](https://en.wikipedia.org/wiki/Hash_function).
-Each receive queue is assigned to a separate [interrupt](https://en.wikipedia.org/wiki/Interrupt); by routing each of those interrupts to different [CPUs](https://en.wikipedia.org/wiki/CPU) or [CPU cores](https://en.wikipedia.org/wiki/Multi-core_processor), processing of the interrupt requests triggered by the network traffic received by a single NIC can be distributed improving performance
+    The NIC may distribute incoming traffic between the receive queues using a [hash function.
+Each receive queue is assigned to a separate interrupt; by routing each of those interrupts to different CPUs or CPU cores, processing of the interrupt requests triggered by the network traffic received by a single NIC can be distributed improving performance

     With multi-queue NICs, additional performance improvements can be achieved by distributing outgoing traffic among different transmit queues.
 By assigning different transmit queues to different CPUs or CPU cores, internal operating system contentions can be avoided.

-    An Ethernet network controller typically has an [8P8C](https://en.wikipedia.org/wiki/8P8C) socket where the network cable is connected.
-Older NICs also supplied [BNC](https://en.wikipedia.org/wiki/BNC_connector), or [AUI](https://en.wikipedia.org/wiki/Attachment_Unit_Interface) connections.
-Ethernet network controllers typically support 10 [Mbit/s](https://en.wikipedia.org/wiki/Megabit_per_second) Ethernet, [100 Mbit/s Ethernet](https://en.wikipedia.org/wiki/Fast_Ethernet), and [1000 Mbit/s Ethernet](https://en.wikipedia.org/wiki/Gigabit_Ethernet) varieties.
+    An Ethernet network controller typically has an 8P8C socket where the network cable is connected.
+Older NICs also supplied BNC, or AUI connections.
+Ethernet network controllers typically support 10 Mbit/s Ethernet, 100 Mbit/s Ethernet, and 1000 Mbit/s Ethernet varieties.
 Such controllers are designated as *10/100/1000*, meaning that they can support data rates of 10, 100 or 1000 Mbit/s.
-[10 Gigabit Ethernet](https://en.wikipedia.org/wiki/10_Gigabit_Ethernet) NICs are also available, and, as of November 2014, are beginning to be available on computer motherboards.
+10 Gigabit Ethernet NICs are also available, and, as of November 2014, are beginning to be available on computer motherboards.

     Comment: Nowadays, the performance of  Network interface controller is far beyond the speed limit of the outer Internet.

 - ### Ethernet hub

-  An **Ethernet hub**, **active hub**, **network hub**, **repeater hub**, **multiport repeater**, or simply **hub** is a [network hardware](https://en.wikipedia.org/wiki/Network_hardware) device for connecting multiple [Ethernet](https://en.wikipedia.org/wiki/Ethernet) devices together and making them act as a single [network segment](https://en.wikipedia.org/wiki/Network_segment).
+  An **Ethernet hub**, **active hub**, **network hub**, **repeater hub**, **multiport repeater**, or simply **hub** is a network hardware device for connecting multiple Ethernet devices together and making them act as a single network segment.

   [![HP-Ether-Twist-Hub8.jpg](https://i.postimg.cc/8zGXLydY/HP-Ether-Twist-Hub8.jpg)](https://postimg.cc/D8CcTPMQ)

-  Hubs are now largely obsolete, having been replaced by [network switches](https://en.wikipedia.org/wiki/Network_switch) except in very old installations or [specialized applications](https://en.wikipedia.org/wiki/Ethernet_hub#Uses).
+  Hubs are now largely obsolete, having been replaced by network switches except in very old installations or specialized applications.

-  A hub works at the [physical layer](https://en.wikipedia.org/wiki/Physical_layer) (layer 1) of the [OSI model](https://en.wikipedia.org/wiki/OSI_model).
+  A hub works at the physical layer (layer 1) of the OSI model.

-  As a *multiport repeater* it works by repeating bits ([symbols](https://en.wikipedia.org/wiki/Symbol_rate)) received from one of its ports to all other ports.
+  As a *multiport repeater* it works by repeating bits (symbols) received from one of its ports to all other ports.
 A hub cannot further examine or manage any of the traffic that comes through it: any packet entering any port is rebroadcast on all other ports.

   Comment: The reason why hub is replaced with switches is that it does not have any control or management over the connection, which is not sophisticated.

 - ### Network switch

-  A **network switch** (also called **switching hub**, **bridging hub**, officially **MAC bridge**)[[1\]](https://en.wikipedia.org/wiki/Network_switch#cite_note-1) is [networking hardware](https://en.wikipedia.org/wiki/Networking_hardware) that connects devices on a [computer network](https://en.wikipedia.org/wiki/Computer_network) by using [packet switching](https://en.wikipedia.org/wiki/Packet_switching) to receive, and forward data to the destination device.
+  A **network switch** (also called **switching hub**, **bridging hub**, officially **MAC bridge**) is networking hardware that connects devices on a computer network by using packet switching to receive, and forward data to the destination device.

   [![Internals-of-a-Cisco-small-business-SG300-28-28-port-Gigabit-Eth.jpg](https://i.postimg.cc/02zPLyLv/Internals-of-a-Cisco-small-business-SG300-28-28-port-Gigabit-Eth.jpg)](https://postimg.cc/hfRkmcDZ)

-  A switch is more intelligent than an [Ethernet hub](https://en.wikipedia.org/wiki/Ethernet_hub), which simply retransmits packets out of every port of the hub except the port on which the packet was received, unable to distinguish different recipients, and achieving an overall lower network efficiency.
+  A switch is more intelligent than an Ethernet hub, which simply retransmits packets out of every port of the hub except the port on which the packet was received, unable to distinguish different recipients, and achieving an overall lower network efficiency.

-  An Ethernet switch operates at the [data link layer](https://en.wikipedia.org/wiki/Data_link_layer) (layer 2) of the OSI model to create a separate [collision domain](https://en.wikipedia.org/wiki/Collision_domain) for each switch port.
+  An Ethernet switch operates at the data link layer (layer 2) of the OSI model to create a separate collision domain for each switch port.
 Each device connected to a switch port can transfer data to any of the other ports at any time and the transmissions will not interfere.

   A layer 2 switch operating as a network bridge may interconnect devices in a home or office.
-The bridge learns the [MAC address](https://en.wikipedia.org/wiki/MAC_address) of each connected device.
+The bridge learns the MAC address of each connected device.
 Bridges also buffer an incoming packet and adapt the transmission speed to that of the outgoing port.

-  A layer-3 switch can perform some or all of the functions normally performed by a [router](https://en.wikipedia.org/wiki/Router_(computing)).
+  A layer-3 switch can perform some or all of the functions normally performed by a router.
 Most network switches, however, are limited to supporting a single type of physical network, typically Ethernet, whereas a router may support different kinds of physical networks on different ports.

-  A *layer-4 switch* is vendor-dependent, it almost always starts with a capability for [network address translation](https://en.wikipedia.org/wiki/Network_address_translation), and may add some type of [load distribution](https://en.wikipedia.org/wiki/Load_balancing_(computing)) based on [TCP](https://en.wikipedia.org/wiki/Transmission_Control_Protocol) sessions or advanced QoS capabilities.
+  A *layer-4 switch* is vendor-dependent, it almost always starts with a capability for network address translation, and may add some type of load distribution based on TCP sessions or advanced QoS capabilities.

-  A Layer-7 switch may distribute the load based on [uniform resource locators](https://en.wikipedia.org/wiki/Uniform_resource_locator) (URLs), or by using some installation-specific technique to recognize application-level transactions.
-A layer-7 switch may include a [web cache](https://en.wikipedia.org/wiki/Web_cache) and participate in a [content delivery network](https://en.wikipedia.org/wiki/Content_delivery_network) (CDN).
+  A Layer-7 switch may distribute the load based on uniform resource locators (URLs), or by using some installation-specific technique to recognize application-level transactions.
+A layer-7 switch may include a web cache and participate in a content delivery network (CDN).

 - ### Router

-  A **router** is a [networking device](https://en.wikipedia.org/wiki/Networking_device) that forwards [data packets](https://en.wikipedia.org/wiki/Data_packet) between [computer networks](https://en.wikipedia.org/wiki/Computer_network).
-Routers perform the traffic directing functions on the [Internet](https://en.wikipedia.org/wiki/Internet).
+  A **router** is a networking device that forwards data packets between computer networks.
+Routers perform the traffic directing functions on the Internet.

-  A router is connected to two or more data lines from different [IP networks](https://en.wikipedia.org/wiki/IP_network).[[b\]](https://en.wikipedia.org/wiki/Router_(computing)#cite_note-4) When a data packet comes in on one of the lines, the router reads the [network address](https://en.wikipedia.org/wiki/Network_address) information in the packet header to determine the ultimate destination.
-Then, using information in its [routing table](https://en.wikipedia.org/wiki/Routing_table) or [routing policy](https://en.wikipedia.org/wiki/Routing_policy), it directs the packet to the next network on its journey.
+  A router is connected to two or more data lines from different IP networks.
+When a data packet comes in on one of the lines, the router reads the network address information in the packet header to determine the ultimate destination.
+Then, using information in its routing table or routing policy, it directs the packet to the next network on its journey.

   [![1280px-Adsl-connections.jpg](https://i.postimg.cc/jjx76fFK/1280px-Adsl-connections.jpg)](https://postimg.cc/PC7JTCHF)

-  The most familiar type of IP routers are [home and small office routers](https://en.wikipedia.org/wiki/Home_router) that simply forward [IP packets](https://en.wikipedia.org/wiki/IP_packet_(disambiguation)) between the home computers and the Internet.
+  The most familiar type of IP routers are home and small office routers that simply forward IP packets between the home computers and the Internet.

-   A router is considered a [layer-3](https://en.wikipedia.org/wiki/Layer-3) device because its primary forwarding decision is based on the information in the layer-3 IP packet, specifically the destination IP address.
+   A router is considered a layer-3 device because its primary forwarding decision is based on the information in the layer-3 IP packet, specifically the destination IP address.

 - ### Modem

-  A **modem** ([portmanteau](https://en.wikipedia.org/wiki/Portmanteau) of modulator-demodulator) is a [hardware](https://en.wikipedia.org/wiki/Computer_hardware) device that converts data into a format suitable for a [transmission medium](https://en.wikipedia.org/wiki/Transmission_medium) so that it can be transmitted from computer to computer (historically over telephone wires).
+  A **modem** (portmanteau of modulator-demodulator) is a hardware device that converts data into a format suitable for a transmission medium so that it can be transmitted from computer to computer (historically over telephone wires).

   [![Tele-Guide-terminal.jpg](https://i.postimg.cc/WzVzjFJt/Tele-Guide-terminal.jpg)](https://postimg.cc/qhm4x7wd)